Trivial-Solution/Blindseer-Frontend/README.md

 # Blindseer-Frontend

 This project makes use of several different technologies to accomplish the goal <br />
-of pulling text and playing it with TTS on an app.
-The most important dependencies <br />
+of pulling important data about the surroundings on command and playing it using TTS with various tweakable settings on an Android companion app.
+The most important dependencies for this app <br />
 are:

 Major Dependencies: <br />